awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

 # Migrating data from a MySQL DB instance to an Amazon Aurora MySQL DB cluster by using an Aurora read replica<a name="AuroraMySQL.Migrating.RDSMySQL.Replica"></a>

-Aurora uses the MySQL DB engines' binary log replication functionality to create a special type of DB cluster called an Aurora Read Replica for a source MySQL DB instance\.
-Updates made to the source MySQL DB instance are asynchronously replicated to the Aurora Read Replica\.
+Aurora uses the MySQL DB engines' binary log replication functionality to create a special type of DB cluster called an Aurora read replica for a source MySQL DB instance\.
+Updates made to the source MySQL DB instance are asynchronously replicated to the Aurora read replica\.

-We recommend using this functionality to migrate from a MySQL DB instance to an Aurora MySQL DB cluster by creating an Aurora Read Replica of your source MySQL DB instance\.
-When the replica lag between the MySQL DB instance and the Aurora Read Replica is 0, you can direct your client applications to the Aurora Read Replica and then stop replication to make the Aurora Read Replica a standalone Aurora MySQL DB cluster\.
+We recommend using this functionality to migrate from a MySQL DB instance to an Aurora MySQL DB cluster by creating an Aurora read replica of your source MySQL DB instance\.
+When the replica lag between the MySQL DB instance and the Aurora read replica is 0, you can direct your client applications to the Aurora read replica and then stop replication to make the Aurora read replica a standalone Aurora MySQL DB cluster\.
 Be prepared for migration to take a while, roughly several hours per tebibyte \(TiB\) of data\.

 For a list of regions where Aurora is available, see [Amazon Aurora](https://docs.aws.amazon.com/general/latest/gr/rande.html#aurora) in the *AWS General Reference*\.

-When you create an Aurora Read Replica of a MySQL DB instance, Amazon RDS creates a DB snapshot of your source MySQL DB instance \(private to Amazon RDS, and incurring no charges\)\.
-Amazon RDS then migrates the data from the DB snapshot to the Aurora Read Replica\.
+When you create an Aurora read replica of a MySQL DB instance, Amazon RDS creates a DB snapshot of your source MySQL DB instance \(private to Amazon RDS, and incurring no charges\)\.
+Amazon RDS then migrates the data from the DB snapshot to the Aurora read replica\.
 After the data from the DB snapshot has been migrated to the new Aurora MySQL DB cluster, Amazon RDS starts replication between your MySQL DB instance and the Aurora MySQL DB cluster\.
-If your MySQL DB instance contains tables that use storage engines other than InnoDB, or that use compressed row format, you can speed up the process of creating an Aurora Read Replica by altering those tables to use the InnoDB storage engine and dynamic row format before you create your Aurora Read Replica\.
+If your MySQL DB instance contains tables that use storage engines other than InnoDB, or that use compressed row format, you can speed up the process of creating an Aurora read replica by altering those tables to use the InnoDB storage engine and dynamic row format before you create your Aurora read replica\.
 For more information about the process of copying a MySQL DB snapshot to an Aurora MySQL DB cluster, see [Migrating data from a MySQL DB instance to an Amazon Aurora MySQL DB cluster by using a DB snapshot](AuroraMySQL.Migrating.RDSMySQL.md)\.

-You can only have one Aurora Read Replica for a MySQL DB instance\.
+You can only have one Aurora read replica for a MySQL DB instance\.

 **Note**
-Replication issues can arise due to feature differences between Amazon Aurora MySQL and the MySQL database engine version of your RDS MySQL DB instance that is the replication master\.
+Replication issues can arise due to feature differences between Amazon Aurora MySQL and the MySQL database engine version of your RDS MySQL DB instance that is the replication primary\.
 If you encounter an error, you can find help in the [Amazon RDS community forum](https://forums.aws.amazon.com/forum.jspa?forumID=60) or by contacting AWS Support\.

 For more information on MySQL read replicas, see [ Working with read replicas of MariaDB, MySQL, and PostgreSQL DB instances](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html)\.

 ## Creating an Aurora read replica<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Create"></a>

-You can create an Aurora Read Replica for a MySQL DB instance by using the console or the AWS CLI\.
+You can create an Aurora read replica for a MySQL DB instance by using the console or the AWS CLI\.

 ### Console<a name="AuroraMySQL.Migrating.RDSMySQL.Replica.Create.Console"></a>